 - Information management and resource coordination: In any kind of response, coordination is important, which is achieved through the sharing of information with various agencies and also the media.
 Coordination encourages cooperation and the effective utilization of the available resources.

 - Implementing response objectives: Based on the acquired knowledge an action plan is prepared considering the available resources.
-The plan focuses on the best way to stop the spread of the contaminants keeping the safety of the technicians in mind.
+The plan focuses on the best way to stop the contaminants' spread, keeping the technicians' safety in mind.

-- Decontamination: With an action plan, decontamination efforts begin with the aim of putting the damage and spread of the contamination under control.
+- Decontamination: With an action plan, decontamination efforts aim to put the contamination's damage and spread under control.
 For example, in the event of a leak of a biological agent, like a virus, people who came into contact are immediately quarantined and put under observation.

 - Terminating the incident: This is the final step that can be broken down into four sub-steps, which are: (1) debriefing after a successful containment, (2) preparing a post-incident report, (3) a formal review highlighting the strengths and shortcomings of the response operation, (4) and complete documentation.